realyurimednikov/thirdperson-sandbox/README.md

 # Third person RPG sandbox

-This is a playground to validate (and learn) different hacks about third person RPG development with Godot.
-Created with Godot v.3.2.3 and tested on Windows 10.
+This is a playground to play with (and learn) different hacks about third person RPG development with Godot.
+Created with Godot v.3.2.3 and tested on Windows 10 and Linux (Ubuntu 20.04 LTS).

 Currently, the project has following functionality:

 - Third person controller with a placeholder and idle/walk animation
 - Two types of enemies (knight and archer)